Idaho Insurance Continuing Education

 Sign up to complete your continuing education credits and maintain your Idaho insurance producer's license today.
 All of our courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to Sircon for you.

-Idaho 24 Hour Property & Casualty Review
+Idaho 24 Hour Life and Health Review

-Idaho 24 Hour Life & Health Review
+Idaho 24 Hour Property and Casualty Review

 Idaho 8 Hour Initial LTC Continuing Education Training

 This 8 hour class is approved by the State of Idaho.
 It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.
 No additional reporting fees!

 This 4 hour course meets the Annuity Best Interest requirement for Idaho producers authorized to sell annuities.

 This course covers annuity suitability and best interest laws, as well as in-depth information on types of annuities, understanding each party of an annuity, contract structures, recordkeeping, contract provisions, and more.
 Our course fee includes the mandatory $1/hr filing fee.